 The ‘Pupil’s Parliament’ is made up of an elected ‘Head Girl,’ ‘Deputy Head Girl,’ 'Head Boy’ and ‘Deputy Head Boy’ from the Year 6 class, and one elected member for each class from Year 1 to Year 5.

-The ‘Pupil’s Parliament’ hold weekly class meetings to discuss and identify items for the next meeting agenda and to provide feedback from the previous meeting.
-Parliament meetings are held with the Headteacher on a fortnightly basis where the children are able to express their thoughts, ideas and beliefs about the betterment of the school.
+The ‘Pupil’s Parliament’ hold regular meetings to discuss and identify items for the next meeting agenda and to provide feedback from the previous meeting.
+Parliament meetings are held with the Headteacher where the children are able to express their thoughts, ideas and beliefs about the betterment of the school.

 The Eco-Council have created their own ‘Eco-Code’ that they are committed to uphold.
 The ‘Code’ can be found below: